Symmetry restoration in mean-field approaches: Projection methods in other mesoscopic systems beyond atomic nuclei

 When the fermions are not fully polarized, the symmetry-broken Pople-Nesbet UHF determinantal solutions do have the total spin projection $S_z$ as good quantum numbers.
-However, the total spin $\hat{\bf S}=\hat{\bf s}_1 + \hat{\bf s}_2$ is not preserved.
-A simple example is the UHF determinant which describes the ``singlet'' ($S_z=0$) ground state of two electrons in a parabolic quantum dot for $R_W=2.40$ (and $B=0$).
-Fig.\ \ref{succ}(a) displays the azimuthally symmetric RHF electron density, which contrasts with the symmetry-broken UHF one displayed in Fig.\ \ref{succ}(b2).
-Fig.\ \ref{succ}(b1) displays the densities of the spin-up (left) and spin-down (right) localized orbitals that make up the UHF density and that are obtained by solving the Pople-Nesbet equations.
-Denoting these orbitals as $u({\bf r})\alpha$ and $v({\bf r})\beta$, the UHF determinant is written in a compact notation as
+However, the total spin $\hat{\bm S}=\sum_{i=1}^N \hat{\bm s}_i$ is not preserved.
+A simple example is the UHF Slater determinant which describes the $S_z=0$ ground state of two electrons in a parabolic quantum dot for $R_W=2.40$ (and $B=0$). {\Fig}~\ref{succ}(a) displays the azimuthally symmetric RHF electron density, which contrasts with the symmetry-broken UHF one displayed in {\Fig}~\ref{succ}(b).
+The associated UHF determinant is given by {\Eq}~(\ref{det}) in {\Sec}~\ref{exh2}.